ONMO-Automation/Ansible/ROBD_v.1/roles/campaignMgr/README.md

 Role Name
 =========

-Role for campaign manager new feature deployment which includes db and binaries backup.
+Role for campaign manager new feature deployment which includes db backup.

 Requirements
 ------------